South Koreans Sit Key Exam As Flights Halted To Limit Distraction - UrduPoint

 Police cars and regional government officials were on standby to help students running late for the exam reach their test sites in time.

-This year's test also marks the first time that test-takers are allowed to take the exam without wearing masks since the pandemic began.
+This year's test also marked the first time that test-takers were allowed to take the exam without wearing masks since the pandemic began.

+Those with suspected Covid symptoms were still permitted to take the exam, but were asked to wear masks and have their lunches in designated separate areas.